-Beswick Pottery, otherwise known as J. W. Beswick, was a pottery manufacturer founded in 1892 by James Wright Beswick.
+Beswick Pottery, otherwise known as J. W. Beswick, was a pottery manufacturer founded in 1892 and his sons John and Gilbert in Longton, Stoke-on-Trent.
 Best known for high-quality figurines such as race horses and champion dogs, Beatrix Potter inspired figurines and other characters as diverse as farm animals and Disney characters, pieces are highly collectable.
 Potteries Auctions can identify and provide valuations on a wide range of Beswick pieces.

 Whether you are looking to buy or sell Beswick collectables or figurines, the team of experts at Potteries Auctions can help you find the piece you are looking for, or value your items for sale.
 Request a call back if you are looking for a valuation and are seeking to sell some Beswick collector pieces at auction.